microsoft/z3guide/website/docs-smtlib/01 - logic/02 - basiccommands.md

 (check-sat)
 ```

-The first asserted formula states that the constant a must be less than 10.
-The second one states that the function f applied to a and true must return a value less than 100.
-The command check-sat determines whether the current formulas on the Z3 stack are satisfiable or not.
-If the formulas are satisfiable, Z3 returns sat.
-If they are not satisfiable (i.e., they are unsatisfiable), Z3 returns unsat.
-Z3 may also return unknown when it can't determine whether a formula is satisfiable or not.
+The first asserted formula states that the constant `a` must be less than 10.
+The second one states that the function `f` applied to `a` and `true` must return a value less than 100.
+The `check-sat` command determines whether the current formulas on the Z3 stack are satisfiable or not.
+If the formulas are satisfiable, Z3 returns `sat`.
+If they are not satisfiable, Z3 returns `unsat`.
+Z3 may also return `unknown` if it can't determine whether a formula is satisfiable or not.

-When the command check-sat returns sat, the command get-model can be used to retrieve an interpretation that makes all formulas on the Z3 internal stack true.
+When the `check-sat` command returns `sat`, the `get-model` command can be used to retrieve an interpretation that makes all formulas on the Z3 internal stack true.

 ```z3
 (declare-const a Int)